sanket7783/wafka/index.md

 // Define the callback that will be invoked on connection creation. consumerWebSocket.onopen = () => {
     console.log("WebSocket connection opened.");

-    createConsumer();
+    // We'll see these function in the next section. createConsumer();
     subscribeTopics();
     startConsumer();